 The TLX is a mid-sized luxury sedan offering by the Japanese car maker, Acura, a luxury division of Honda.
-TLX is what you might expect for a luxury sedan, packed with luxurious stuff and good enough specs under the hood.
-First introduced in 2015, the Acura TLX replaces the both, TL and TSX from the previous line-up of Acura Luxury Sedan.
-With the TLX, Acura is targeting the market occupied by the cars like BMW 3-series, Mercedes-Benz C-Class, Audi A4, Jaguar XE.
-But with it's adorable pricing, it sits somewhere between those cars and the mid-sized sedans.
-So is the Acura TLX really stands out from the competition?
-Find out in our review.
+TLX is what you might expect for a luxury sedan, packed with luxurious stuff and decent specifications under the hood.
+First introduced in 2015, the new Acura TLX makes its entry and replaces the TL and TSX from the Acura's line-up.

 2017 Acura TLX Features

 With the new TLX, Acura has got the buyers covered by offering them an option to choose from the engines available.
 The buyers get to choose from either a 2.4L inline 4-cylinder producing 206 hp or a 3.5L V6 engine producing 290 hp from the belly.
 Another option the buyers get is to choose from either FWD and AWD.
 Finally, the inline variants come with an 8-speed automatic transmission while the V6 variant comes equipped with a 9-speed automatic transmission.

 Climate control system that compensates for sun direction

 Remote engine start ventilated front seats Heated outboard rear seats